Your Guide to Norway’s Magical Fjords

 You can see and explore the fjords of Norway in many ways.
 Get up close and personal in a kayak or canoe, or take in the vast panoramic views by hiking one of the many trails that weave their way upwards.
 Or, you could join a boat safari where you can sit back and relax while taking in the incredible scenery.

-Alternatively, we can help you design a self-drive itinerary that allows you to take in the wonder and majesty of the fjords at your own pace.
+Alternatively, we can help you design a self-drive itinerary that allows you to take in the wonder and majesty of the fjords at your own pace adding in optional excursions along the way.

 What is the best Norwegian fjord cruise?

 There are many options for boat-based excursions to enjoy on your trip to Norway.
-From sightseeing with Geiranger Excursions, where you will discover the UNESCO World Heritage site of Geirangerfjord, to a RIB boat adventure that goes from Balestrand harbour to the 120m Kvinafossen waterfall, there are boat trips to suit your itinerary.
-Speak to our team today to discuss your ideal trip and we’ll make it happen.
+From sightseeing day trips along UNESCO World Heritage listed Geirangerfjord, to a RIB boat adventure from Balestrand harbour to the 120m Kvinafossen waterfall, there is bound to be a boat trip to suit your timeframe.

 Which fjord in Norway is the best?

-This is a tough call as every fjord and surrounding landscape brings something beautiful to the table.
+This is totally subjective with every fjord and surrounding landscape offering something beautiful.
 Norway’s most famous fjord is probably Geirangerfjord, which has been used as a location in movies like The Wave.
 Located in the Møre og Romsdal district, it offers stunning scenery no matter where along it you choose to stop.

 The longest and deepest fjord in Norway is Sognefjord, making it a popular choice for visitors who want to witness just how majestic these iconic inlets can be.
 The water itself is surrounded by peaceful mountain villages and the natural beauty of Jotunheimen National Park, which sits towards the fjord’s eastern end.